ozgurseker/blog/coding-stuff/blogpostGPT.md

 In this post, I wanted to share how I automated the data extraction project for my research.
-I have more than 2000 yearbook in docx format that I want to extract data from.
+I have more than 2000 yearbooks in docx format that I want to extract data from.
 Before using chatgpt, I was trying to extract it with my own code.
-However, the files were not standart, some of them were ill-formatted and it was really challenging to find a common pattern that applies each.
+However, the files were not standard, some of them were ill-formatted and it was challenging to find a common pattern that applies to each.
 But asking chatgpt to do it solved my problem.

-We need api access from openai to use chatgpt by python.
-Signup in [https://platform.openai.com/](https://platform.openai.com).
-From personal in up-right corner, go to "View API keys".
+We need API access from openai to use chatgpt by Python.
+Signup at [https://platform.openai.com/](https://platform.openai.com).
+From personal in the up-right corner, go to "View API keys".
 Create a secret key and copy it for your application.
-Moreover, you need to go billing in the same page and set up a payment method to be able use this API key.
-It doesnt cost much and you can also set monthly limit on your usage.
+Moreover, you need to go to billing on the same page and set up a payment method to be able to use this API key.
+It doesn't cost much and you can also set a monthly limit on your usage.

 We can start to code our program.
-We need docx and openai packages only (Note that, to download docx package you need to use: pip install python-docx, not pip install docx).
-Then we enter our API key we generated
+We need docx and openai packages only (Note that, to download the docx package you need to use: pip install python-docx, not pip install docx).
+Then we enter the API key we generated

 ```python
 import openai